Topological charge conservation for continuous insulators: Fredholm operator and topological charge

-The main assumption we impose on $H_k$, beyond the Hermitian symmetry $a_k=a_k^*$ and when $d+k$ is even, the chiral symmetry, is that it be {\em elliptic} as an operator from $\mH^m_k$ to $\mH^0_k$.
+The main assumption we impose on $H_k$, beyond the Hermitian symmetry $a_k=a_k^*$ and a chiral symmetry (see \eqref{eq:chsym} below) when $d+k$ is even, is that it be {\em elliptic} as an operator from $\mH^m_k$ to $\mH^0_k$.
 This is the case when there are constants $C_{1,2}>0$ such that

 In other words, all eigenvalues of the Hermitian matrix $a_k(X)$ are bounded away from $0$ by at least $Cw_k^m(X)$ for $X$ outside of a compact set in $\Rm^{2d}$.
 Since $a_k\in S^m_k$, all (positive and negative) eigenvalues of $a_k$ are of order $w_k^m(X)$ away from a compact set.
-We denote by $ES^m_k$ the elliptic symbols in $S^m_k$.
-For $a_k\in ES^m_k$, we obtain that $H_k$ is an unbounded self-adjoint operator with domain of definition $\mH^m_k$; see section \ref{sec:notation}.

-{\bf Topological charge conservation.} Starting from $H_k=\ow a_k$ for $a_k\in ES^m_k$ (with chiral symmetry when $d+k$ is even), we construct $H=H_{d-1}=\ow a_{d-1}$, and $F=\ow a$ as PDO with $a_{d-1}\in ES^m_{d-1}$ and $a\in E\tilde S^m$, and the Toeplitz operator $T=\tilde P U(H)\tilde P_{|{\rm Ran}\tilde P}$.
-These results are obtained in sections \ref{sec:local} and \ref{sec:sigmaI}.
-Ellipticity ensures that $a$ is invertible outside a compact set and that $F$ is a Fredholm operator.
-Its index is then given by the Fedosov-\horm formula \eqref{eq:FH} in Theorem \ref{thm:FH} below.
-This is our definition of the topological charge of $H_k$.
-We show in section \ref{sec:sigmaI} that the operator $T$ is a Fredholm operator from $\tilde \mH^0$ to itself and that $[H,P]\varphi'(H)$ in \eqref{eq:sigmaI} is indeed trace-class and $2\pi\sigma_I(H)=\ind T$.
-This implies that the line conductivity is quantized.
-The main result of the paper is then a topological charge conservation in Theorem \ref{thm:tcc} in section \ref{sec:tcc} stating that $\ind F=\ind T = 2\pi \sigma_I(H)$ and that this integer may be computed by \eqref{eq:FH}.

-{\bf Generalized Dirac operators and degree theory.} While explicit, the computation of the integral in \eqref{eq:FH} is not always straightforward analytically.
-We consider a class of operator for which the computation significantly simplifies.
-We assume that $a_k\in ES^m_k$ admits the following decomposition